Send a Workflow that requires agent input

 When you, as the agent, send a Workflow that includes an agent form, a pop-up appears that enables you to fill in the fields.
 The data you provide may be used later on in the Workflow.
 For example, if you provide a date of purchase in the form, and the date of purchase is required in a document in this Workflow, this field is automatically populated with the data you provided.

-To upload an external document to a Workflow:
+To upload an External Document to a Workflow:

 1. Add the Workflow to the session.